Techpotato1/main-site/README.md

-A simple test for the Techpotao website.
+A simple test for the Techpotato website.